Philippine ship dodges China blockade to reach South China Sea outpost

 Any verdict reached by the tribunal is non-binding.

-(Additional reporting by Ben Blanchard in Beijing and Manuel Mogato in MANILA; Writing by Rosemarie Francisco; Editing by Dean Yates, Jeremy Laurence and Meredith Mazzilli)
+(Additional reporting by Ben Blanchard in Beijing and Manuel Mogato in MANILA; Writing by Rosemarie Francisco; Editing by Dean Yates and Jeremy Laurence)

 TOKYO North Korea may have launched several missiles on Wednesday morning, Kyodo News reported, citing a Japanese government source.